 There are various approaches to take when filing an I-924 form; please contact us to learn more about the process and how we can work together to get your regional center approved quickly by USCIS.

-Targeted Employment Area (TEA) Approval Letter in Alabama for EB-5 Alabama Regional Center Projects
+Targeted Employment Area (TEA) Qualification Report in Alabama for EB-5 Alabama Regional Center Projects

-If you still need assistance with getting an official EB-5 TEA letter for your EB-5 regional center project in Alabama, please contact us directly by phone at 1-800-288-9138 or via e-mail at email@example.com, or simply order an EB-5 TEA Qualification Report.
+If you still need assistance with preparing your EB-5 TEA report for your EB-5 regional center project in Alabama, please contact the EB5AN team directly by phone at 1-800-288-9138 or via e-mail at email@example.com, or simply order an EB-5 TEA Qualification Report.

 About the State of Alabama and the Economic Climate of Our EB-5 Alabama Regional Center

-Our Alabama EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States of America through an investment in a USCIS-approved EB-5 Regional Center with geographic coverage of all 67 counties in the state of Alabama.
+The EB5AN Alabama EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States through an investment in a USCIS-approved EB-5 regional center with geographic coverage of all 67 counties in the State of Alabama.

 Alabama: Population and Income Demographics

-According to the 2010 U.S. Census, the state of Alabama had a population of approximately 3.9 million people over the age of 16.
-Within this group, approximately 2.2 million people are in the labor force, with 2.0 million who are employed and 0.2 million unemployed.
-These population numbers represent approximately 1.9 million households in the state of Alabama.
+According to the 2010 U.S. Census, Alabama has a population of approximately 3.9 million people over the age of 16.
+Within this group, approximately 2.2 million people are in the labor force, with 2.0 million who are employed and 0.2 million who are unemployed.
+These population numbers represent approximately 1.9 million households in the state.

 Alabama: Unemployment Trends

-Unemployment statistics for the state of Alabama in 2018 show average unemployment at 4.5%.
-Monthly unemployment rates in the state of Alabama were ~4.0% for all three months in the third quarter of 2018.
+Unemployment statistics for 2018 show average unemployment in Alabama at 4.5%.
+Monthly unemployment rates were around 4.0% for all three months in the third quarter of 2018.

-The state of Alabama covers an area of 52,419 square miles, with a width of 190 miles and a length of 330 miles.
-This implies a population density of 94.4 people/square mile, which makes Alabama the 27th-most densely populated state in the United States.
+Alabama covers an area of 52,419 square miles, with a width of 190 miles and a length of 330 miles.
+This implies a population density of 94.4 people per square mile, which makes Alabama the 27th-most densely populated state in the United States.

-The capital of the state of Alabama is Birmingham, the largest city is also Birmingham, and the largest metro area is the Birmingham metro area.
-The gross domestic product (GDP) of the state of Alabama in 2010 was $171 billion.
-This implies a CAGR ’00–’10 rate of 4.51% and a per capita GDP of $35,913.
+The capital of Alabama is Birmingham, the largest city is also Birmingham, and the largest metro area is the Birmingham metro area.
+The state’s gross domestic product (GDP) in 2010 was $171 billion.
+This implies a compound annual growth rate from 2000 to 2010 of 4.51% and a per capita GDP of $35,913.
 Alabama has the 27th-largest economy in the United States today by GDP.

 Alabama State Government & EB-5 Investment Financial and Employment Statistics

-Personal consumption expenditure is the primary measure of consumer spending on goods and services and is a primary engine driving economic growth.
-Alabama personal consumption expenditures grew from $0.137 trillion in 2012 to $0.145 trillion in 2014.
-From 2013–2014, total personal consumption expenditure grew by 2.7%.
+Personal consumption expenditure is the primary measure of consumer spending on goods and services, and it is a primary engine driving economic growth.
+Personal consumption expenditure in Alabama grew from $0.137 trillion in 2012 to $0.145 trillion in 2014.
+From 2013 to 2014, total personal consumption expenditure grew by 2.7%.